 Several species of Macroalgae are cultured at our Fort Pierce facility.
 They are grown outdoors in open water systems.
 An air-generated method of tumbling the algae in large vats is employed to culture them.
-They are not connected to any system containing fish so as to avoid possible parasite contamination.

 There are multiple uses for macroalgaees in marine aquariums.
 The most common use is for feeding purposes.
 Herbivorous fish, such as Tangs, love to eat fresh algae.
 It contains the natural nutrition to help prevent Head and Lateral Line Erosion (HLLE), a common long-term care problem with Angelfish and Tangs.
 It is also know to contain Beta-carotine, an immune system stimulator.